 Malaria, the most widespread mosquito-borne disease, affects 350-500 million people each year.
-Dengue Fever infects between 50-100 million, causing an estimated 25,000 deaths and an enormous economic cost in affected countries which rivals that of Malaria.
+Dengue Fever infects nearly 400 million people each year, causing an estimated 25,000 deaths and an enormous economic cost in affected countries, which rivals that of Malaria.
 Other serious illnesses transmitted by mosquitoes are on the rise.
 Chikungunya, Yellow Fever and Eastern Equine Encephalitis are painful and debilitating diseases which can in some cases prove fatal; all are increasing in prevalence.

 Although Malaria is transmitted by several different types of mosquito, Dengue Fever is primarily passed on by just two related species, called Aedes aegypti (the Yellow Fever Mosquito) and Aedes albopictus (the Asian Tiger Mosquito).
 Both of these mosquitoes also transmit Chikungunya, Yellow Fever as well as several other viruses, making these tiny insects some of the most dangerous creatures on the planet.

 Dengue Fever is the fastest-growing mosquito-borne disease.
-It is a serious and sometimes fatal condition, which affects over 50 million people every year.
+It is a serious and sometimes fatal condition, which affects nearly 400 million people every year.
 Read more about this dangerous illness, and how Oxitec is working to control it, in the Dengue Information Centre.

 Chikungunya is a rapidly emerging viral disease that is also spread by the Aedes mosquitoes.
 According to the Centers for Disease Control and Prevention (CDC), symptoms of chikungunya infection include fever, headache, fatigue, nausea, vomiting, muscle pain, rash and joint pain.
 The joint pain can last for months.
 On rare occasions, infection may lead to viral encephalitis and death.
 Because there is no vaccine or specific treatment available, the best way to avoid chikungunya infection is to minimise the likelihood of contact with an infected mosquito.